konstfish/quartz-build-action/README.md

       url: ${{ steps.deployment.outputs.page_url }}
 ```

-Custom configuration & layout files can be included like this
+Custom configuration & layout files can be included like this.

 ```yaml
       - name: Build